-NDIS providers that are registered with the NDIS Quality and Safeguards Commission require an incident management system to record and manage incidents that occur in connection with providing supports and services to people with disability.
+NDIS providers that are registered with the NDIS Quality and Safeguards Commission must, as a condition of registration, have an incident management system to record and manage incidents that occur in connection with providing supports and services to people with disability.

 This page contains information about: